hashicorp/next-mdx-remote/README.md

   Visit <https://github.com/mdx-js/mdx/blob/master/packages/mdx/index.js> for available `mdxOptions`.

-- **`hydrate(source: object, { components?: object, provider?: object })`**
+- **`hydrate(source: object, { components?: object, provider?: object, synchronous?: boolean })`**

   **`hydrate`** consumes the output of `renderToString` as well as the same components argument as `renderToString`.
 Its result can be rendered directly into your component.
 This function will initially render static content, and hydrate it when the browser isn't busy with higher priority tasks.
+If the option `synchronous: true` is given, it will instead render content synchronously (skipping the static content altogether), which gives a slower initial render but avoids the default behavior of replacing the contents of the DOM after the asynchronous hydration is complete.

   ```ts
   hydrate(